wp-plugins/peoplepond/readme.txt

 == Change History ==

+= Rev 1.0.7  2009-Mar-08 =

+- Changed link on Settings page "Please send us feedback and suggestions" to be anchor to contact_us page.

 = Rev 1.0.6  2009-Mar-07 =

 - Added link on Settings page for "Please send us feedback and suggestions".